CristianaVladareanu26/static-PCA-teaching-materials/content/PCA.md

 ---
 *Use the widget below to generate a random dataset, center it, and find its eigenvectors.
 Find the first two Principal Components of the dataset.*
-*Observe how the first Principal Component (red PC1) describes the direction where the data is most spread out, i.e. has the maximum variance.*
+*The first Principal Component (red PC1) describes the direction where the data is most spread out, i.e. has the maximum variance.*
 *The second Principal Component (green PC2) describes the direction of the next highest variance in the data, and is orthogonal (perpendicular) to PC1.*

 ```{anywidget} assets/pca-step3.mjs